jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 5. Help!
 6. Course

-Content should be centered around the website: user.visioneval.org, which would ideally be a jekyll-based (or similar) website hosted on GitHub.
+Content should be centered around the website: visioneval.org/user, which would ideally be a jekyll-based (or similar) website hosted on GitHub.
 Some content discussed here already exists, but needs to be reframed to a user rather than developer.

 The user documentation should have the following features:
 -   Easily updated when relevant software is updated, but backward-rollable to view documentation for any version (i.e. VueJS.org.
--   Toggle between GUI-based and API-based descriptions and  instructions; be able to drill down as far as you want, but top-level is similar to the [*RSPM User’s  Guide.*](http://www.oregon.gov/ODOT/Planning/Documents/Oregon-Strategic-Assessment-RSPM-Users-Guide.pdf)
+-   Toggle between GUI-based and API-based descriptions and  instructions to enable most comfortable user, developer environment, respectively; be able to drill down as far as you want, but top-level framing should be similar to the [*RSPM User’s  Guide.*](http://www.oregon.gov/ODOT/Planning/Documents/Oregon-Strategic-Assessment-RSPM-Users-Guide.pdf)
 -   Toggle between models, but uses reusable content blocks where models are the same
 -   Version-controllable